SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 *Phew.*

-As I let the coffee make, I get out our favorite cups from the cabinet.
+As I let the coffee maker run, I get out our favorite cups out from the cabinet.

 *What were the measurements she used again?*